varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/markowitz.md

 Schematic of the solution to the Markowitz allocation problem for a combination of risky and a risk-free asset.
 ```

-A couple of thoughts:
+A couple of thoughts on {numref}`fig-markowitz-risky-and-risky-free`:
-* While the problem above is written in terms of absolute return $r_{\star}$, we can also write the portfolio allocation problem using excess returns; the excess return is $R_{\star} = r_{\star} - r_{f}$, where $r_{f}$ denotes the risk free rate of return.
+* While the problem above is written in terms of absolute return $r_{\star}$, we can also write the portfolio allocation problem using excess returns; the excess return is $R_{\star} = r_{\star} - r_{f}$, where $r_{f}$ denotes the risk-free rate of return.
 * The challenge to solving the Markowitz problem is estimating the expected return of assets in the portfolio and the covariance matrix $\Sigma$.
-These quantities can be calculated from data if available or from models of the return and variance of the assets in the portfolio.
-Let's consider both approaches.
+These quantities can be calculated from available data or from models of the return and variance of the assets in the portfolio.
+We'll consider both approaches.

-The return of an asset is a measure of the price difference of that asset between two time periods.
-Return can be calculated in many ways; two common approaches are the percentage or fractional return and the logarithmic return.
+* The tangency point in {numref}`fig-markowitz-risky-and-risky-free` is the optimal portfolio of risky assets.

 (content:references:markowitz-solution)=
 ## Data-Driven Markowitz Allocation
 The objective of Markowitz portfolio allocation problem is to estimate the weights $w=\left(w_{1},w_{2},\dots\right)^{T}$ of the assets in portfolio $\mathcal{P}$  such that overall variance of the portfolio is minimized, for a specified return, subject to some constraints on $w$.

+The return of an asset is a measure of the price difference of that asset between two time periods.
+Return can be calculated in many ways; two common approaches are the percentage or fractional return and the logarithmic return.

 (content:references:fractional-return)=
 ### Fractional return